…and the Zombie Apocalypse

 And somehow some mad scientist crammed the fiberglass shell with 454 freakin’ cubes of… Turbo? we don’t need no stinkin’ turbo.
 That’s nearly 7½ liters for you European weenies (or 22 stale beers).

-Back in the day, the Stingray roamed where it pleased, caressing like a gentleman the gorgeous curves of countryside.
-Respected by many, considered by few, and challenged only by local wildlife: Goats, Mustangs, and the errant Road Runner.
-Leaving all with a newfound sense of humility, and a mouthful of dust.
+Back in the day the Stingray roamed where it pleased, caressing like a gentleman the gorgeous curves of countryside.
+Respected by many, possessed by few, and challenged only by local wildlife: Goats, Mustangs, and the errant Road Runner.
+Leaving all with a newfound sense of humility and a mouthful of dust.

 Not that modern incarnations are to be contested lightly.
 But enhanced technology meant to guide and protect, in reality, only insulates – removing the driver from the road.

-Today, the landscape has changed.
-The highways are clogged with blob-like disposable transports (of foreign alpha-numeric designations) driven by mindless zombies.
+Sadly the landscape has changed.
+Today the highways are clogged with blob-like disposable transports (of foreign alpha-numeric designations) driven by mindless zombies.
 The most menacing of which are Moms in Minivans.

 And that one-time leggy blonde with whom you chased the dawn?
-She is now a pink pussyhat screaming into the rearview at her fatherless twins.
+She is now a pink pussyhat screaming at her fatherless twins in the rearview.

-So as fate would have it one dreary day, just as the voice-enabled command console helplessly erupts in bells and whistles, her Lane Departing, Auto-steering, Pre-emptive braking, semi (sorta) autonomous family van flies PMS-ing through a stop sign.
+And as fate would have it one dreary day, just as the voice-enabled command console helplessly erupts in bells and whistles, her lane-departing, auto-steering, pre-emptive braking, sorta autonomous family van flies PMS-ing through a stop sign.

 Daily Drive 9 to 5: ★